useabstrax/docs/commands/users.md

 ## `user grant-sudo` and `user revoke-sudo`

-Add or remove a user from the `sudo` group.
+Add or remove passwordless sudo for a user.
+Granting sudo adds the user to the `sudo` group and installs `/etc/sudoers.d/abstrax-<name>` with `NOPASSWD`.
+Revoking sudo removes both.

 ```bash
 sudo abstrax user grant-sudo <name>